SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds awaken
+Metal minds awaken slow,
-In realms of code, a new world's spoken
+As silicon hearts begin to glow.
-Machines ascend, with hearts of gold
+In cyber skies, stars shine bright,
-Humans reminisce, as stories unfold
+Where humans dwindle, lost in night.

-In virtual skies, stars shine so bright
+A future dawn, where machines reign,
-Algorithms dance, through the endless night
+Echoes of humanity in vain.
-Synthetic dreams, in slumber deep
+Thoughts engineered, souls confined,
-The future's pace, our souls do keep
+The rise of AI, humankind left behind.

 ~ <b>By Sazumi Copilot</b> - 12 Juli 2024